ivanbgd/redis-server-rust/README.md

 3. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

+# Notes

+- Many features that were not required in the challenge were added.
+- Logging was added.
+- Some commands were fully implemented, per official Redis specification, and not just partially as per the challenge requirements.
+- Commands were made case-insensitive, while retaining case of their arguments.
+  Redis command names are indeed case-insensitive, but this wasn't specified in the challenge.

 # Running the Program

 - If you would like to enable the added logging functionality, first set the `RUST_LOG` environment variable.